 “I’m excited to help students learn to take care of patients’ mind, body, and spirit—it’s not just two dimensional care.
-We can address the whole person,” said Halsell, who currently resides in Holt, Mich. with her husband and four children.
+We can address the whole person,” said Halsell, who currently resides in Holt, Michigan, with her husband and four children.
 “Being a PA is a very humbling position because you have great influence.”

-Raised in Cadillac, Mich., Halsell attended Smith College, a small liberal arts institution in Northhampton, Mass.
+Raised in Cadillac, Michigan, Halsell attended Smith College, a small liberal arts institution in Northhampton, Mass.
 She then moved to Philadelphia to do inner city mission work, volunteering at a health center as a medical assistant.